vishwakarma9470/Webscrapping_for_Mediport/README.md

 # Webscrapping_for_Mediport
-Ayushman Bharat TMS Data Extraction
-# Ayushman Bharat TMS Data Extraction
+## Ayushman Bharat TMS Data Extraction

-This project involves extracting five years of data from the [Ayushman Bharat Transaction Management System (TMS)](https://tms.pmjay.gov.in/OneTMS/loginnew.htm) using web scraping techniques.
+- This project involves extracting five years of data from the [Ayushman Bharat Transaction Management System (TMS)](https://tms.pmjay.gov.in/OneTMS/loginnew.htm) using web scraping techniques.

 ## Table of Contents